MartletH/chatGPT-shell-cli/README.md

 $ chatgpt -p "What is the regex to match an email address?"
 ```
   - -i, you can set your own initial chat prompt to use in chat context mode.
-  - -ip, You can also set an initial chat prompt from a file with `--init-prompt-from-file` i.e. `chatgpt --init-prompt-from-file myprompt.txt`
+  - -f / -ip, You can also set an initial chat prompt from a file with `--init-prompt-from-file` i.e. `chatgpt --init-prompt-from-file myprompt.txt`
   - `image:` To generate images, start a prompt with `image:`
     If you are using iTerm, you can view the image directly in the terminal.
 Otherwise the script will ask to open the image in your browser.
   - `history` To view your chat history, type `history`